hopetambala/SI664-docs/exercises/assignment_v6p2.md

  `<uniqname>-heritage_sites_mtg6.txt`

 ## 4.0 Templates
-Next, you will fix a broken template files that the `heritagesites` app utilizes to display the views that you repaired earlier.
+Next, you will fix broken template files that the `heritagesites` app utilizes to display the views that you repaired earlier.

 ### 4.1 Create a templates directory